 Visit the Roman Baths – perhaps at night.
 The Roman Baths are a must see when in Bath, and if given the opportunity we recommend visiting the Roman Baths during the Torchlight Summer Evenings.
 We personally couldn’t think of anything prettier than to walk on 2000-year-old pavements, see Roman artefacts and witness a natural steaming bath by the flicker of a candle.

 Alternatively, the Thermae Bath Spa is a wonderful place to relax and unwind, offering views across the city and the opportunity to bath, pamper yourself and take some time out.
 Our Bath serviced apartments are perfect for a weekend break, so why not treat a loved one to a relaxing staycation in the city?

 Bath is easy to get to by car, train or coach – it’s just 10 miles from the M4 and less than 90 minutes from London Paddington or 15 minutes from Bristol by train.

-Once you’re here, Bath is definitely a city best explored on foot, particularly when it comes to soaking up all the exquisite Georgian architecture and discovering all the city’s charming nooks and crannies.
+Once you arrive at one of our serviced apartments in Bath, the city is definitely best explored on foot, particularly when it comes to soaking up all the exquisite Georgian architecture and discovering all the city’s charming nooks and crannies.
 There are two outstanding hop-on-hop-off open top bus tours, one that covers the city centre and the other that takes in the Bath skyline, with amazing views and great commentary that tells you everything you need to know about Bath’s extraordinary history.